Bisalax Constipation Relief 5mg Tablets Adult

 4.4 Special warnings and precautions for use

-Long-term use of stimulant laxatives should be avoided, as use for more than a brief period of treatment may lead to impaired function of the intestine and dependence on laxatives.
+Long-term everyday use of stimulant laxatives may harm the intestinal function and should be avoided.
 If laxatives are needed every day the cause of the constipation should be investigated.
 This product should only be used if a therapeutic effect cannot be achieved by a change of diet or the administration of bulk forming agents.

-Intestinal loss of fluids may promote dehydration.
+Intestinal loss of fluids can promote dehydration.
 Symptoms may include thirst and oliguria.
-Severe dehydration may cause tremors, weakness, blurry vision, fainting, kidney damage, and, in extreme cases, death.
-Dehydration often requires medical treatment.
-In patients suffering from fluid loss where dehydration may be harmful (e.g. renal insufficiency, elderly patients) Bisacodyl should be discontinued and only be restarted under medical supervision.
+In patients suffering from fluid loss where dehydration may be harmful (e.g. renal insufficiency, elderly patients) bisacodyl should be discontinued and only be restarted under medical supervision.

 Patients may experience haematochezia (blood in stool) that is generally mild and self-limiting.